arthai-marketplace

 This adds the OTEL tracing hook and the /otel-setup skill to your project.

-If you already have sentinel installed, update your plugins:
+If you already have sentinel installed, update it (or rely on auto-update from Step 5):

 /reload-plugins